Opening Hours: Wednesday and Thursday 10-5pm, Friday 9-3pm.

 We believe women need specific services for women-only to work on issues of self esteem, assertiveness and parenting skills.

-- The man/woman dynamics are not there which enables women to take responsibility for their own actions.
+The gender dynamics are not there which enables women to take responsibility for their own actions.

 - Women can realise their own strengths.